envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Dependency Inversion Principle (DIP)
+##### Are you applying the Dependency Inversion Principle (DIP)?

 The Dependency Inversion Principle states that high-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 This promotes loose coupling and makes the code more flexible and easier to modify.

 **Reference**: